Yang Yumin: Playing career

 Yang Yumin start his footballer career at the age of 17.
-He spent all of his player career in Liaoning football team.
+He spent all of his player career in Liaoning FC football team.
 In 1977, he was called up to China national football team, and represented for China in the 1980 Asian Cup and qualifying for the 1982 FIFA World Cup.
 Yang retired from football in 1982.

 Management career

-Yang Yumin had ever worked as the coach of Liaoning football team third Place.
+Yang Yumin had ever worked as the coach of Liaoning FC football team third Place.
 From 1998 to 1999, Yang worked as the coach of Jiangsu football team.
-In 2009, he worked as caretaker coach of Shenyang Dongjin F.C.
+In 2009, he worked as caretaker coach of Shenyang Dongjin.

 Personal life

 Yang Yumin's daughter Yang Banban is a basketball player.